Labor Movements

 Secretary-General Pavel Mirsky

 Age 67, former assembler, survived three assassination attempts.
-He knows the union survives only because Ironclad finds it useful.
+He knows the union survives only because Ironclad finds it useful for managing worker expectations.
 He takes what he can get.

 The Helix Bioworkers' Guild